equivalent/equivalent.github.io/_posts/til/2020-11-23-image-width-and-height-in-rails-activestorage.md

 ### More solutions

 I was originally answering [this StackOverflow](https://blog.eq8.eu/til/factory-bot-trait-for-active-storange-has_attached.html) question.
-As a part of my answer I've posted this and anoter DYI solution using `ActiveStorage::Analyzer::ImageAnalyzer.new(file).metadata` saving to model DB columns if you are interested.
+As a part of my answer I've posted this and anoter DYI solution using `ActiveStorage::Analyzer::ImageAnalyzer.new(file).metadata` via `after_commit :xxx, on: :create` saving to model DB columns if you are interested.

 ### Sources